zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 to configure which top-level fallbacks are enabled, and in what order.
 This will give the user greater control over the apps that can respond to queries that don't match any of the commands in the list.

+##### Special considerations for Top-level `IListItem`s

+For the most part, the ListItem's that are returned through `ICommandProvider`'s `TopLevelCommands()` call are treated just like any other list items.
+There are a couple caveats, however:

+* `Tags` will not be displayed.
+* `Details` will not be auto-expanded (if the provider is `Frozen=false`)
+* The `Section` tag is always ignored.
+* `TextToSuggest` is always ignored

+For command providers that are `Frozen = true`, there are additional caveats applied to top-level `IListItem`s:

+* We won't display any context menu commands for these entries
+* We won't display the Details for these entries (nor the context action to show details)
+* Icons which are a `IRandomAccessStream` will not work as expected.
+* If you create a top-level `IListItem` that implements `IFallbackHandler`, DevPal will treat your `ICommandProvider` as fresh, never frozen, regardless of the value of `Frozen` you set.

+Again: this only applies to the top-level list items of frozen command providers.
+Once the command provider is instantiated and running, `IListItem`s on nested pages will all work exactly as expected.

 #### Markdown Pages